 Matt Egan is an Associate Professor and Management Team member.
-Attaining an MPhil and PhD in the History of Medicine at the University of Glasgow Matt then joined the MRC Social & Public Health Sciences Unit in 2001, before joining SPHR@L in November 2013.
+Attaining an MPhil and PhD in the History of Medicine at the University of Glasgow Matt then joined the MRC Social & Public Health Sciences Unit in 2001, before joining NIHR School for Public Health Research (SPHR) Programme in November 2013.
 His research interests include evidence for policy and practice; natural experiments; systematic reviews and primary studies of complex public health interventions.

-Steve Cummins is a Professor of Population Health & NIHR Senior Fellow.
+Steve Cummins is a Professor of Population Health and NIHR Senior Fellow.
 Steve’s background is as a geographer (BSc) with training in epidemiology (MSc) and public health (PhD), joined LSHTM after holding posts at Queen Mary, University of London and the MRC Social & Public Health Sciences Unit in Glasgow.
-He recently joined the SPHR@L Management Team in March 2014.
+He joined the NIHR SPHR Programme Management Team in March 2014.

-Elizabeth McGill is a Research Fellow who is currently working on a qualitative study that seeks to understand the attitudes to, and views and understandings of, research and evidence among practitioners and policy-makers in the urban built environment.
-She also contributes to the SPHR-wide work programme on alcohol and coordinates the SPHR@L seminar series.
+Elizabeth McGill is a Research Fellow with expertise is qualitative research and systematic reviews.
+Her early SPHR@L work sought to understand the attitudes to, and views and understandings of, research and evidence among practitioners and policy-makers in the urban built environment.
+More recently, Elizabeth’s research has a strong focus on alcohol and systems in public health.
+Elizabeth has now successfully completed a PhD linked to her alcohol research and she has also coordinated the SPHR@L seminar series.